Ethentra-Lab/responsibility-lens-hjpi/README.md

 It scores any AI system across five dimensions and returns a **Flourishing Verdict** — telling you whether the system is safe to deploy, needs redesign, or should be rejected.

-Built for AI practitioners, ethics reviewers, and B2B tech teams who need a fast, structured way to assess AI systems before deployment.
+Built for AI practitioners, ethics reviewers, and B2B tech teams who need a structured way to assess AI systems before deployment.

----
+## Free Tool vs. Full Audit

+The Responsibility Lens (this tool) provides a self-assessment score for individual use.

+For a complete mixed-methods audit — including qualitative analysis, risk review, and strategic recommendations for your organization — see the **HJPI Full Audit** at [ethentra.co](https://ethentra.co).

 ## The Five Dimensions